telerik/ajax-docs/controls/numerictextbox/client-side-programming/overview.md

-The **RadInput** controls provide a flexible client-side API.
+The **RadNumericTextBox** controls provide a flexible client-side API.
 You can easily interact with the controls in the browser using their client-side objects.
 In addition to a variety of [client-side events]({%slug input/client-side-programming/events/overview%}), the client-side object model lets you achieve complicated tasks while avoiding unnecessary post-backs.

 ## Getting the client-side object